 There are a variety of ways a retirement account investor can gain exposure to real estate.
-Investment options include direct real estate investment, real estate partnerships, real estate investment trusts (REITs), or real estate investment funds.
-The focus here will be on non-publicly traded real estate investment funds.
+Investment options include direct real estate investment, real estate partnerships, real estate investment trusts (REITs), and real estate investment funds.
+Our focus here will be on non-publicly traded real estate investment funds.

 In sum, a real estate investment fund combined sources of capital from multiple investors for the purpose of making real estate investments.
-Almost all real estate investment funds use debt or leverage as part of their real estate investment strategy allowing for greater purchasing power.
+Almost all real estate investment funds use debt or leverage as part of their investment strategy, which allows for greater purchasing power.

 Private real estate investment funds share some similarities with REITs in that they both use combined sources of capital to invest in real estate.
-However, there are some key differences between them, including the fact that REITs and most real estate funds are structured as pass-through vehicles, such as limited liability companies (LLCs) or partnerships.
+However, there are some key differences between them, including the fact that REITs are investment trusts that operate income-producing real estate.
+Further, most real estate funds are structured as pass-through vehicles, such as limited liability companies (LLCs) or partnerships.

-Tips for Investing a Self-Directed IRA or Roth IRA in a Real Estate Investment Fund
+Tips for Investing in a Real Estate Fund

 Are you an Accredited Investor?